 7. Cut the Filler (Replace It with Better Stuff)

 If you fill up on junk food, you won’t get the nutrition you need.
 Yes, cutting out the easy-to-obtain junk calories means you’ll have to work a little harder to get your daily energy from fresh, nourishing food.
-And yes, cutting the low-value words that are easy to write (personal opinion, scolding people whose values you don’t share, summarizing what you have read) means you have to produce something else to take their place.
+And yes, cutting the low-value words that are easy to write (personal opinion, summarizing what you have read, scolding or ridiculing people whose values you don’t share) means you have to produce something else to take their place.

 The shape of a well-constructed academic paper begins with a thesis paragraph that introduces your controlling idea, lists your supporting points (in the order that your paper will address them), and also introduces the original idea that follows from your supporting points.